 Burning wet wood may also be dangerous to your health by producing extra smoke and particles into the air.

 - Split wood into the right size for you wood heater, cut in spring or summer for next winter.

 - Keep wood stack raised up off the ground.

 - Store wood undercover especially in the winter

 - Stack firewood in a single row so the sun and breeze can draw the moisture out the cut ends

-When you burn dry wood in a Lopi large wood heater it will burn for 12 hours on one load of wood, now that efficient!!!!
+When looking for a quality wood heater, look no furtehr than the Lopi large wood heater, it will burn for 12 hours on one load of wood, now that efficient!!!!